doncandela/mgah/mgah.md

 - Next we create two Conda environments **`m4p`** and **`m4pe`** with OpenMPI, `mpi4py`, Python, and other packages likely to be needed by programs running in this environment (here we show `numpy`, `scipy`, and `matplotlib`).
 Things to note:

-  - It seems necessary to load a Unity OpenMPI module before creating these environments, as shown here, for everything shown later to work.
+  - It seems necessary to load a Unity OpenMPI module before creating these environments, as shown here, for everything shown later to work, whether or not the OpenMPI module will be loaded when the environments are used.

-  - We use `conda-forge`, which seems to have relatively up-to-date packages, and for **`m4pe`** (but not **`m4p`**) we follow the prescription on [this conda-forge page](https://conda-forge.org/docs/user/tipsandtricks/#using-external-message-passing-interface-mpi-libraries) to specify that an external MPI implementation will be used.
+  - We use `conda-forge`, which seems to have relatively up-to-date packages, and for **`m4pe`** (but not **`m4p`**) we follow the [conda-forge prescription](https://conda-forge.org/docs/user/tipsandtricks/#using-external-message-passing-interface-mpi-libraries) to specify that an external MPI implementation will be used.

   ```
   $ unity-compute